 He is currently studying the generation of toxic metals in soils at extremely high temperatures.
 He is also involved in solving global and environmental health problems, particularly in low-income countries.
 He is working on a project in Bangladesh focusing on lead exposure.

-He also holds an MFA in theater from the University of Tehran, Iran, and uses his science and art experience to integrate environmental justice into his research.
+He also holds an MFA in theater and uses his science and art experience to integrate environmental justice into his research.
 While attending Virginia Tech, he founded an organization called Art for Environmental Justice (AEJ) to amplify the voices of underrepresented groups impacted by climate change.
 He is a maker of eco-performance works, and the staged reading of his latest play, Rhino 2020, was performed in Hey Market Theater at Virginia Tech in 2022, which explores the intersection of social extremism and environmental degradation caused by climate change.
 He is currently working on a project that uses eco-theater to address the environmental justice implications of California wildfires.

 Honors & Awards